Virtual clinical trials and how they can help your research

 Data collection via virtual modalities through mobile healthcare apps

-Hybrid Clinical Trials are a combination of traditional clinical trials and fully VCTs.
-These types of trials have evolved as sites have combined elements of each model to ensure an optimal patient experience while reducing patient burden and site visits.
-Hybrid clinical trials maintain some activities at the traditional clinical trial sites and manage other activities via the use of technology platforms which yields a limited amount of in-person visits.
-This may involve a combination of one or more VCT components mentioned above, which includes patient check-ins done virtually, tests conducted remotely at the patient’s home, through in-home nursing or community laboratories, drug/device delivery directly to the patient, telemedicine check-ins with the consulting physicians, data collection via virtual modalities through mobile healthcare apps.
-This utilization of different experiences for the patient, personalizing the experience and bringing it to a patient’s home is thought to alleviate the patient burden by reducing the number and/or the length of the site visits.
+Hybrid clinical studies are a combination of traditional clinical trials and VCTs.
+These types of trials have evolved as research sites have combined elements of each model to ensure an optimal patient experience while reducing patient burden and site visits.
+Hybrid clinical studies maintain some activities on the clinical trial site and manage other activities via technological platforms which yields a limited amount of in-person visits.
+This utilization of different experiences for the patient, by personalizing the experience and bringing it to a patient’s home, is thought to alleviate the patient burden by reducing the number and/or the length of site visits.

 VCTs have also shown incredible resilience during the COVID-19 pandemic.
 Some have managed to continue, and others have even launched despite the major hurdles posed by the pandemic.
-The CHIEF-HF study by J&J, is a randomized, double-blind, placebo-controlled virtual trial that successfully launched in March 2020.
+For instance, the CHIEF-HF study by J&J, is a randomized, double-blind, placebo-controlled virtual trial that successfully launched in March 2020.

-A recent white paper published by PRA Health Scienceshighlights has underlined the key considerations in operationalizing VCTs:
+A recent white paper published by PRA Health Sciences underlined the key considerations in operationalizing VCTs:

 The type of data that must be collected.